<Re-written 4th December 2025>

 Well, not much.
 It is very much orientated towards SmartThings and/or Google.
 As we are an Apple home, that means even the calendar function is not much good, although we did use that to keep up to date on who was visiting my mum as she now needs care and we needed something that worked across Android and Apple.

 We do use it to see inside the fridge, rather than opening the doors.
 This reduces energy usage.
 We also use it as a display for our overall energy usage, showing Solar, battery charge/discharge, and grid usage as well as individual accessories.
-This is all from Home Assistant and will be another post.
+This is all from Home Assistant and is covered in another post.